dmlarionov/RabbitMQ.TraceableMessaging/README.md

 }
 ```

+In real application you probably wish to add authorization and make it hosted service (`IHostedService`).
+See [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1) to learn how to do it.

-Simple client may be similar to:
+Your simplest client class may have properties and constructor similar to:

 ```csharp
 using Microsoft.ApplicationInsights.Extensibility;